Muscle Loss After 45: The Hidden Reason Your Metabolism Slows in Midlife

 When you lose muscle, your resting metabolism slows down.
 Blood sugar control may not work as well, insulin may become less effective, and your body may store fat more easily.

-We explain this connection in our article on why metabolism slows after 45.
+We explain this connection in detail here: why metabolism slows after 45.

 As muscle mass declines and insulin response changes, the body becomes more efficient at conserving energy rather than burning it.